dealien/SCIENCE-Project-To-Do-List/the-original-science-project.md

 At that point, they wondered, "If we fly a Cargobob carrying something past that boundary, will they detatch or remain connected as they fall out of the sky?"
 So, while <span>Vltor</span> went to find a suitable vehicle, <span>VyrenGames</span> went to LSIA to get a Cargobob.

-We eventually decided on a Buccaneer, removed the roof, and fully pimped it out at Benny's.
-We then found a hooker and got her in the car with <span>Vltor</span>, while in the meantime <span>Grapes1023</span> had gotten in the Cargobob with me.
+They eventually decided on a Buccaneer, removed the roof, and fully pimped it out at Benny's.
+They then found a hooker and got her in the car with <span>Vltor</span>, while in the meantime <span>Grapes1023</span> had gotten in the Cargobob.

+At exactly 0:00, the four of them flew out over the ocean where they eventually plummeted into the water below.
+Thus the Disciples of SCIENCE crew was born.
+The all-mighty SCIENCE was very pleased that day.